sunnymnie/crypto/theses/battlefly-long.md

 - People who are buying with the intention of selling into the pump.

 ## Plan and risk tolerance
-DCA Battlefly NFTs with a preference for 'uncommon' if possible.
-Want to maintain a balance between MAGIC:Battlefly NFTs, probably 1:3.
+Accumulate Battlefly NFTs with a preference for 'uncommon' if possible.
+Want to maintain a balance between MAGIC:Battlefly NFTs, probably 1:1.
 Will plan to sell most during the lead-up to Arbitrum Odyssey and during the Odyssey week.
-May want to hold back on a few for my personal enjoyment, but keep no more than 3 by the end of Treasure+BattleFly week.
+May want to hold back on a few for my personal enjoyment, but keep no more than 1/3 by the end of Treasure+BattleFly week.

 ## Possible outcomes and my reactions
-### Pre-Aribtrum Odyssey resuming (before Aug 30)
+### Pre-Aribtrum Odyssey resuming
-If floor price stays or goes down, I will buy whenever I have enough MAGIC.
-IF floor price goes up, I will buy when I have excess MAGIC.
-Perform balancing act between NFTs and MAGIC
+Accumulate 'commons' when they are way below floor price via sniping noob listings and setting low collection-wide bids.
+Accumulate 'uncommon' when they are very close to the floor price and the floor has not gone up a lot recently.
+Generally just take advantage of market inefficiencies and get both common and uncommon for cheap.

 ### Post Arbitrum resuming but pre Treasure+Battlefly event
 - If Battlefly NFTs floor prices keep rising, chances are it's people pricing in Arbitrum Odyssey's impact.
 Keep buying if I have excess MAGIC or low-steals and try doing some arbitrage by selling high the NFTs already collected
-    - May want to start selling some NFTs early to hedge the risk that Arbitrum Odyssey isn't bullish
+    - May want to start selling some NFTs early to hedge the risk that Arbitrum Odyssey isn't actually bullish
-- If Battlefly NFTs floor prices is falling or stays the same, keep DCAing normal or slightly reserved levels
+- If Battlefly NFTs floor prices is falling or stays the same, keep accumulating as normal or slightly reserved levels

-### During Arbitrum Treasure + Battlefly event ETA Sept 3-9
+### During Arbitrum Treasure + Battlefly event ETA Oct 11-17 (assuming GMX week starts Sept 6)
 - Want to liquidate most of my position in the first few days to make sure no second-hand NFTs are competing with my sell pressure
 - Want to be out most of my position by the end of the event
-- Consider buying back a few weeks/months after Odyssey if I am still regularly playing the game and I am in-line with the mission and team is making progress
+- Consider buying back a few weeks/months after Odyssey if I am still regularly playing the game and I am resonate with the mission and team is making progress